 An Area Partitioning and Allocation (APA) approach was presented in .
 The approach focused on optimizing the coverage performance of Autonomous Industrial Robots (AIRs) using multiple conflicting objectives and Voronoi partitioning.
 However, questions related to the optimality, convergence, and consistency of the Pareto solutions were not studied in details.
 In this paper, Inverted Generational Distance (IGD) metric is used to verify the convergence of the Pareto front towards Pareto optimal front (PF*).
 The consistency in obtaining similar Pareto fronts for independent optimization runs is studied.
 The computational complexity of the approach with respect to the size of the coverage area and the number of AIRs is also discussed.
 Two application scenarios are used in this research.

-Hassan, M, Liu, DL & Paul, GP 2016, 'Modeling and Stochastic Optimization of Complete Coverage under Uncertainties in Multi-Robot Base Placements', Intelligent Robots and Systems (IROS), 2016 IEEE/RSJ International Conference on, IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE (Institute of Electrical and Electronics Engineers), Daejeon, Korea, pp. 2978-2984.View/Download from: UTS OPUS or Publisher's site
+Hassan, M, Liu, DL & Paul, GP 2016, 'Modeling and Stochastic Optimization of Complete Coverage under Uncertainties in Multi-Robot Base Placements', Intelligent Robots and Systems (IROS), 2016 IEEE/RSJ International Conference on, IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE (Institute of Electrical and Electronics Engineers), Daejeon, Korea, pp. 2978-2984.View/Download from: Publisher's site

 Uncertainties in base placements of mobile, autonomous industrial robots can cause incomplete coverage in tasks such as grit-blasting and spray painting.
 Sensing and localization errors can cause such uncertainties in robot base placements.
 This paper addresses the problem of collaborative complete coverage under uncertainties through appropriate base placements of multiple mobile and autonomous industrial robots while aiming to optimize the performance of the robot team.
 A mathematical model for complete coverage under uncertainties is proposed and then solved using a stochastic multi-objective optimization algorithm.
 The approach aims to concurrently find an optimal number and sequence of base placements for each robot such that the robot team's objectives are optimized whilst uncertainties are accounted for.
 Several case studies based on a real-world application using a real-world object and a complex simulated object are provided to demonstrate the effectiveness of the approach for different conditions and scenarios, e.g. various levels of uncertainties, different numbers of robots, and robots with different capabilities.

-Hassan, M, Liu, D, Paul, G & Huang, S 2015, 'An Approach to Base Placement for Effective Collaboration of Multiple Autonomous Industrial Robots', Proceedings - IEEE International Conference on Robotics and Automation, IEEE International Conference on Robotics and Automation, Institute of Electrical and Electronics Engineers (IEEE), Washington State Convention Center in Seattle, Washington, USA, pp. 3286-3291.View/Download from: UTS OPUS or Publisher's site
+Hassan, M, Liu, D, Paul, G & Huang, S 2015, 'An Approach to Base Placement for Effective Collaboration of Multiple Autonomous Industrial Robots', Proceedings - IEEE International Conference on Robotics and Automation, IEEE International Conference on Robotics and Automation, Institute of Electrical and Electronics Engineers (IEEE), Washington State Convention Center in Seattle, Washington, USA, pp. 3286-3291.View/Download from: Publisher's site

 There are many benefits for the deployment of multiple autonomous industrial robots to carry out a task, particularly if the robots act in a highly collaborative manner.
 Collaboration can be possible when each robot is able to autonomously explore the environment, localize itself, create a map of the environment and communicate with other robots.
 This paper presents an approach to the modeling of the collaboration problem of multiple robots determining optimal base positions and orientations in an environment by considering the team objectives and the information shared amongst the robots.
 It is assumed that the robots can communicate so as to share information on the environment, their operation status and their capabilities.
 The approach has been applied to a team of robots that are required to perform complete surface coverage tasks such as grit-blasting and spray painting in unstructured environments.
 Case studies of such applications are presented to demonstrate the effectiveness of the approach.

-Hassan, M, Liu, D, Huang, S & Dissanayake, G 2014, 'Task Oriented Area Partitioning and Allocation for Optimal Operation of Multiple Industrial Robots in Unstructured Environments', 2014 13th International Conference on Control Automation Robotics and Vision, ICARCV 2014, International Conference on Control, Automation, Robotics and Vision, IEEE, Marina Bay Sands, Singapore, pp. 1184-1189.View/Download from: UTS OPUS or Publisher's site
+Hassan, M, Liu, D, Huang, S & Dissanayake, G 2014, 'Task Oriented Area Partitioning and Allocation for Optimal Operation of Multiple Industrial Robots in Unstructured Environments', 2014 13th International Conference on Control Automation Robotics and Vision, ICARCV 2014, International Conference on Control, Automation, Robotics and Vision, IEEE, Marina Bay Sands, Singapore, pp. 1184-1189.View/Download from: Publisher's site

 When multiple industrial robots are deployed in field applications such as grit blasting and spray painting of steel bridges, the environments are unstructured for robot operation and the robot positions may not be arranged accurately.
 Coordination of these multiple robots to maximize productivity through area partitioning and allocation is crucial.
 This paper presents a novel approach to area partitioning and allocation by utilizing multiobjective optimization and voronoi partitioning.
 Multiobjective optimization is used to minimize: (1) completion time, (2) proximity of the allocated area to the robot, and (3) the torque experienced by each joint of the robot during task execution.
 Seed points of the voronoi graph for voronoi partitioning are designed to be the design variables of the multiobjective optimization algorithm.
 Results of three different simulation scenarios are presented to demonstrate the effectiveness of the proposed approach and the advantage of incorporating robots' torque capacity.